verveaiofficial/Quix---Less-File-Test/ai/knowledge/global-knowledge.md

 • Quix 3 Luna : It only made to be used on other apps like Discord and its not available in the Quix app.

-• Quix tts : The voice model of Quix.

 ————————————————————|||||||||||||||||||||